 - November 2020 February 2021: Grading and large woody debris (LWD) installations. - March 2021: Initial plant installation. - June 2022: Re-installed plantings that were removed related to upland site development activity. - August 2022: As-Built Restoration Monitoring Report finalized and then submitted by the Port to the U.S. Army Corps of Engineers (Corps), Ecology, Washington Department of Fish and Wildlife (WDFW), and the City on January 4, 2023. - December 2022: Supplemental erosion protection installation on the west shore following coordination with Ecology, WDFW, and the Tulalip Tribe.
-See the As-Built Restoration Monitoring Report (Shannon & Wilson, 2022) and the Year 1 Monitoring Report (Shannon & Wilson, 2023) for more information. - May 2023: In response to planting plan recommendations based on Year 1 percent survival results, an additional 12 trees, 362 shrubs, and 6 groundcovers were installed (see Appendix B for landscaper delivery ticket/receipt).
+See the As-Built Restoration Monitoring Report (Shannon & Wilson, 2022) and the Year 1 Monitoring Report (Shannon & Wilson, 2023) for more information. - May 2023: In response to planting plan recommendations based on Year 1 percent survival results, an additional 12 trees, 362 shrubs, and 6 groundcovers were installed. - October 2024: In response to planting plan recommendations made by Shannon & Wilson and approved by Ecology, based on a spring 2024 plant count, an additional 50 trees and 547 shrubs were installed.